pwscup/pwssite/2022/markdown/cup22_e.md

 </div>

 ## What's New
 - Oct.
-19th, 2022: Update the timetable in [the Information for PWS Cup 2022 session page](./session_e.html).
+19th, 2022: Update the timetable on [the Information for PWS Cup 2022 session page](./session_e.html).
 - Oct.
 14th, 2022: Updated the grouping of the poster presentation.
 See [the Information for PWS Cup 2022 session page](./session_e.html) for more details.
 - Oct.
 13th, 2022:
     - Released the presentation guidelines on [the Information for PWS Cup 2022 session page](./session_e.html).